- Preparing rasters for viewing at multiple zoom levels when tiling is not required, or if tiling has already been done.

 Cell values are interpolated in order to change the raster to the specified sizes.

 |Raster Index Attribute||If a Raster Index Attribute is specified, an attribute will be added to each output feature that identifies which raster it was created from.
-This index is zero-based, so all pyramid levels created from the first input raster will have a value of 0, all pyramid levels created from the second input raster will have a value of 1, etc.
+This index is zero-based, so all pyramid levels created from the first input raster will have a value of 0, all pyramid levels created from the second input raster will have a value of 1, and so on.|

-The input raster is considered to be the base of the pyramid (level 0), so the largest level that is output for a given input raster will have a value of 1, the second largest will have a value of 2, etc.
+The input raster is considered to be the base of the pyramid (level 0), so the largest level that is output for a given input raster will have a value of 1, the second largest will have a value of 2, and so on.